gabrielemorini/lfcs/2-service-management.md

 </details>

 <details>
 <summary><strong>View and edit the current user's crontab.
-Create a cron job that runs date and save the output in cront.txt.
+Create a cron job that runs date and save the output in cron.txt.
 The cron runs every five minutes, every day.</strong></summary>

 ```bash
 crontab -l -u user